-- The student must register in the student information system during the period specified by the Faculty if they do not intend to fulfil their student obligations during the next training period.
+- The student must register in the student information system during the period specified by the Faculty, even if they do not intend to fulfil their student obligations during the next training period.
 If the student fails to request the suspension of their studies within a month after the term has started, the term will be regarded as an active term, even if the student fails to attend classes and does not fulfil any academic criteria included in the curriculum. - 2.
-During the period when their student status is suspended, a student - a) may not receive any payments from the student grant fund, - b) cannot have their student card validated, - c) may not exercise their right to vote and to be elected, which means that they cannot be a member of the Student Union until they register again. - 3.
-A person who has been admitted may defer the commencement of their studies for a maximum of two terms upon request.
-Requests for deferment must be made in writing, to the Dean's Office of the Faculty.
-After the period of the deferment has passed, the admitted person must register without any special notice.
+During the period when their student status is suspended, a student - a) may not receive any payments from the student grant fund, - b) cannot have their student card validated, - c) may not exercise their right to vote and to be elected, which means that they cannot be a member of the Student Union until they register again as an active student. - 3.
+A person who has been admitted may postpone the commencement of their studies for a maximum of two terms upon request.
+Requests for suspended semesters must be made in writing, to the Dean's Office of the Faculty.
+After the period specified to request the suspension has passed, the admitted person must register without any special notice.
 Failing to do so will result in their losing the right to begin their studies. - 4.
 Student status can be suspended on more than one occasion.